OB-lab/James-et-al.-2023-MolecularEcology/README.md

 * *minMapQ 30: minimum mapping quality of 30*
 * *minQ 20: minimum per-base quality of 20*

-This generates snp-sites.txt, which contains the major and minor alleles across all populations for all sites in the auxin gene-regions.
+This generated the snp-sites.txt file, containing the major and minor alleles across all populations for all sites in the auxin gene-regions.
 Allele frequencies were then called for each population separately (i.e., each of the six natural populations and each tail of the MAGIC population).

 Calling allele frequencies (done separately per population):